3d-it/3d1/content/pages/blog/seo-review-tools-guide.md

 4.  **Strategize**: Identify high-quality backlinks from authoritative sites and reach out for potential link-building opportunities.

+### 🔗 Watch: Using SEOReviewTools to Find Backlinks for Free

+Looking for free ways to boost your SEO?
+This video shows you how to use **SEOReviewTools** to find backlinks at no cost.
+Learn how to:

+*   Check your website’s backlinks

+*   Find backlinks to your competitors

+*   Discover new link-building opportunities

+👉 [Watch the video for SEOReviewTools Backlink Checker on YouTube](https://www.youtube.com/watch?v=zwPyHonovII) and start growing your site’s authority today!

 ![seoreviewtools Domain Authority Checker](/images/seoreviewtools-domain-authority-checker.png)

 ### 5. Domain Authority Checker